-Nichelle Jackson – Head of Senior School/Head of English
+Nichelle Jackson – Head of Senior School

 I have worked in Alexandria for over 10 years and can say it is a fantastic experience.
 The students at the school are eager to learn, want to do well and rarely present any serious discipline problems.
 Students have a high standard of English and we aim for native speaker level – all students leaving the school will have achieved IGCSE First Language English.
 Small class sizes enable teachers to personalise learning and to get to know their students extremely well.
 In addition, in the English department we have the flexibility to formulate our own curriculum and to expand our creativity.